 Why Would a Merchant Need to Use the BINList?

 Online merchants and acquirers use the credit card BIN list for fraud prevention, bank identification and validation of online purchases.

 A credit card's PAN contains a BIN that indicates a bank in country A - United Kingdom.

-Many merchants use the bin list for risk scoring and risk alerting.
+Many e-commerce merchants use the bin list for risk scoring and risk alerting to prevent chargeback.
 As I mentioned, with BINlist, you can quickly determine card type, such as debit, credit or prepaid, and country of issue.